openlibhums/memory-alpha/content/support/journal-management/form-elements.md

 - Help text
   - This text will display under the submission element and can provide further guidance or information for authors.

+- Default visibility
+  - If enabled, this element will be visible to the author by default once the editor has shared the review with them.
+If disabled, the author will not see this element unless the editor overrides it.

 ## Element types (kind)
 A submission form element can be one of the following kinds: